 His determination to serve, support and succeed is unmatched by most people.
 I have had the privilege to help him, guide him and serve him as a police officer, employer, mentor and friend.
 His unique background allows him to speak from the heart and make a difference with everyone he meets, from customer service, sales or motivational speaking.
 His story, experience and determination will affect you, your business and your team.
 I can’t recommend this guy enough."

-Brett Lester, MPS, Michigan House of Hope CEO, Retired Police Chief FBI National
+Brett Lester, MPS, Michigan House of Hope CEO, Retired Police Chief

 Former Boss, Mentor, and now Friend.